HarvardURC/Pacbot/src/gameEngine/README.md

 ## Running the gameEngine

 To run the gameEngine, first run the server and then run each of the module proccesses separately.
+A virtual environment is included here with all necessary python modules.

 1. `./server.py`

 2. `./gameEngine.py`